Rentvesting in Australia: The Complete Guide for 2026

 Getting Started with Rentvesting

-1. Get pre-approved — secure an investment property loan and compare home loans
+Get pre-approved - secure an investment property loan and compare home loans To narrow down markets, see where to buy investment property in Australia.

-2. Research markets — compare 3-5 areas across capital cities and regional centres for rental yield and growth
+Research markets - compare 3-5 areas across capital cities and regional centres for rental yield and growth To narrow down markets, see where to buy investment property in Australia.

-3. Run feasibility analysis on shortlisted properties to find the right affordable property
+Run feasibility analysis on shortlisted properties to find the right affordable property To narrow down markets, see where to buy investment property in Australia.

-4. Engage professionals — buyer's agent, conveyancer, financial planner for professional advice
+Engage professionals - buyer's agent, conveyancer, financial planner for professional advice To narrow down markets, see where to buy investment property in Australia.

-5. Purchase and find tenants through a leasing agent or property manager
+Purchase and find tenants through a leasing agent or property manager To narrow down markets, see where to buy investment property in Australia.

-6. Track everything — use PropBoss to monitor rental income, ongoing costs, and value across your property portfolio
+Track everything - use PropBoss to monitor rental income, ongoing costs, and value across your property portfolio To narrow down markets, see where to buy investment property in Australia.

 Frequently Asked Questions